Image Encoding#

 Concepts#

-NAL Units#
+NAL Unit#

-Each NAL unit is a variable-length byte string of a certain syntax element, including a one-byte header (used to indicate the data type) and several integer bytes of payload data.
+Each NAL unit is a variable-length byte string of a certain syntactic element, including a one-byte header (used to indicate the data type) and several integer bytes of payload data.
 A NAL unit can carry an encoded slice, A/B/C type data partition, or a sequence or picture parameter set.

-2. The importance indicator bit is used to mark the importance of a NAL unit during reconstruction; the higher the value, the more important it is.
+- The importance indication bit is used to mark the importance of a NAL unit during reconstruction; the higher the value, the more important it is.
 A value of 0 indicates that this NAL unit is not used for prediction and can be discarded by the decoder without error propagation; a value greater than 0 indicates that this NAL unit is to be used for drift-free reconstruction, and the higher the value, the greater the impact of losing this NAL unit.

 Common frame header data for H.264 includes:

-• 00 00 00 01 67 (SPS)
+- 00 00 00 01 67 (SPS)

-• 00 00 00 01 68 (PPS)
+- 00 00 00 01 68 (PPS)

-• 00 00 00 01 65 (IDR frame)
+- 00 00 00 01 65 (IDR frame)

-• 00 00 00 01 61 (P frame)
+- 00 00 00 01 61 (P frame)

-The above 67, 68, 65, 61, and 41, etc., are all identification levels for the NALU.
+The above 67, 68, 65, 61, and 41, etc., are all identification levels of the NALU.

 NRI: Importance level, 11 indicates very important.